Net Working Capital vs Working Capital: What every Business Owner Should Know

 For an Indian SME, managing these components efficiently is important, especially as supply chains and credit cycles can be unpredictable.
 Positive working capital shows stability, whereas negative working capital can point to liquidity stress.

-How to Calculate Working Capital: Formula & Example
+How to calculate Working Capital: Formula & Example

 The formula for working capital is: